 Named for the man behind the first American map of Los Angeles: U.S. Army engineer Edward Otho Cresap Ord (1818-1883).
 The Maryland native lived an eventful life, from rooming with a young William Tecumseh Sherman at West Point to forcing Robert E. Lee to surrender at the end of the Civil War.
 While still a lieutenant – he would ultimately be ranked major general – Ord came to L.A. for two months in the summer of 1849 at the behest of city leaders.
 He and civil engineer William Rich Hutton (1826-1901) surveyed and mapped the soon-to-be-American city.
-Most of the streets on their map (e.g., Flower, Hope, College) didn’t yet exist in real life; in a sense, the map was a promotional tool designed to lure newcomers to buy property in the struggling young pueblo.
+Most of the streets on their map (e.g., Flower, Hope, College) didn’t yet exist in real life: their work was really more of a plan for the city’s expansion (indeed, “PLAN” was written in big letters on the paper) as well as a promotional tool for potential property owners and developers.
 As for Ord Street, no, the lieutenant wasn’t vain enough to name it for himself.
 His map had it as Calle Alta: High Street.
 In 1886, it was renamed Walters Street, after resident George Walters.
 From 1890 onward, it’s been Ord.